-Procedure when receiving an allegation of abuse against staff what school staff should do:
+Procedure when receiving an allegation of abuse against staff - what school staff should do:

-- Where a concern or allegation relates to a member of staff, including those on the Senior Management Team but not including the Head, the matter should be reported to the Head.
+- Where a concern or allegation relates to a member of staff, including those on the Senior Leadership Team but not including the Head, the matter should be reported to the Head.
 It is our policy that all allegations will be reported straight away to the Head who becomes the 'case manager' - Safeguarding concerns or allegations relating to the Head must be taken to the Chair of Governors and/or Safeguarding Governor or directly to the LADO.
 If the allegation is reported to the Chair of Governors or Safeguarding Governor, this person will immediately contact the LADO.
 Allegation relating to the Head will be reported in this way without first informing the Head. - Safeguarding concerns or allegations relating to the proprietor must be taken directly to the LADO.
-Staff may consider discussing any concerns with the school's DSL. - If an allegation is made against a governor, the schools follows local procedures.
-Where an allegation is substantiated, the Chatsworth Schools will follow the procedures to consider removing the governor from office. - It is likely that any concerns or allegations relating to agency supply staff or third party employees will be managed by the school, since it will have access to information and witnesses.
+Staff may consider discussing any concerns with the school's DSL. - If an allegation is made against a governor, the school follows local procedures.
+Where an allegation is substantiated, Blenheim Schools will follow the procedures to consider removing the governor from office. - Where there may be a conflict of interests in reporting the matter to the Head, it must be reported directly to the LADO.
+Staff may consider discussing any such concerns with the school's DSL. - It is likely that any concerns or allegations relating to agency supply staff or third party employees will be managed by the school, since it will have access to information and witnesses.
 However, the employer will be informed and remain involved, so that appropriate action can be taken and any patterns of inappropriate behaviour across different institutions can be identified.